-We are discussing circular motion.
 We already know that any motion along a curved line is accelerated motion.
 I would say that the simplest example of a curved line is a circle.
-Studying of the circular motion is even more important and general than it seems, because any smooth curved line can be composed from "pieces" of circles with different diameters.
-So the motion of an object along such curve at any moment of time can be represented as circular motion.
+Studying of the circular motion is even more important and general than it seems, because any smooth curved line can be composed from "pieces" of circles with different diameters (Figure 1).